This post will help you create a simple step by step ETL process flow within Adeptia.

 File Trigger Activity: Trigger Events are used to schedule and trigger a process flow.
 Trigger Events enable you to specify when and how frequently the process flow should be executed on a recurring basis.
 The File Event enables you to specify when and how frequently a process flow should be executed based on either creation of a new file, or existence of a file(s) in a pre-defined location or upon its modification.

-Here are the basic steps for creating a simple Process Flow for transferring a file from any source to target after transformation:
+Here are the simple ETL Process Flow steps for transferring a file from any source to target after transformation:

 Step 1: If your file is on the local machine, create a new file source activity under Configure > Services > Source > File.
 Configure the full path of the source file name in the File Path field and the source file name in the File Name field.
 Save it.
 For more help click on Creating Source Activity and then click on Creating File Source Activity in the Developer guide.